Home

 Thinking about Cat Names

-"Cat names are just as personal and individual as human names.
-But with so many to choose from, how do you decide?"
+"Cat names are just as personal and individual as those for humans."

-What Do I Name My New Cat or Kitten?
+So What Do I Call My New Kitty?

 Oftentimes, someone will have a name that they have always loved.
 They knew that their firstborn child would be christened with this glorious handle.
 Only to find that the other parent (or grandparent or in-law, or whomever) wasn't as enamored with the choice.

 Enter: a new kitten.
 At last!
-An opportunity to bestow that glorious name on another living being.
+An opportunity to bestow that glorious moniker on another living being.

-For this reason, we find many, many cats (and dogs and other pets) with perfectly human monikers.
-Some of the more popular people/cat names are names such as Max, Lily, Sam, and my favorite, Olivia!
+For this reason, we find many, many cats (and dogs and other animal companions) with perfectly "human" names.
+Some of the more popular people/cat names are Max, Lily, Sam, and my favorite, Olivia!

 A Cat's Name Is For Life

-Remember that whatever name you choose, it will be your cat's name for life.
+Remember that whatever name you choose, it will likely be your cat's name for life.

-Just as you are making a life-long commitment to your new cat or kitten to take care of her to the best of your ability, you are also making a life-long commitment to the name.
-It isn't fair or useful to try to change your cat's name two years later when you stumble across another name that you just must use for someone.
+Just as you are making a life-long commitment to your new kitten or cat to take care of her to the best of your ability, you are also making a life-long commitment to what you christen her.
+It isn't fair or useful to try to change cat names two years later when you stumble across something you like better.

 And, even if you find that several months later, the name you've chosen just doesn't fit your cat, remember, to your cat it's just a neutral sound.
 It has no particular connotation or meaning, good or bad.